diego-escalante/LD34-OslosPuppy/README.md

 # Ludum Dare 34

-This repo houses my Ludum Dare 34 jam entry.
+This repo houses our Ludum Dare 34 jam entry.